Revanche (film): Release

 The film opened on 12 February 2009 in German cinemas and was subsequently released at different times in various European countries and the United States over the following months.

 Awards submission

 The film was submitted on 1 September 2008 by the Austrian Film Commission as the Austrian entry for selection for the Oscars in the Best Foreign-Language Film category, and on 22 January 2009 was nominated by the Academy of Motion Picture Arts and Sciences out of 67 entries as one of five films.
 This was the third time that Austria had submitted a film by Spielmann: the first two were The Stranger (Die Fremde) (2000) and Antares (2004).
 Director Götz Spielmann did not appear especially surprised at the film being short-listed, as it was "already obvious" that "'Revanche' will be unusually well received in the USA".
 He did not think an actual nomination impossible, but it would be a close-run thing.
-Spielmann saw three other favorites for distinction in this category–Waltz with Bashir, The Class and Everlasting Moments–which apart from the last were also among the nominees.